crisward/riot-onscroll/README.md

 # Riot OnScroll

-This riot tag changes it's classname on specific scroll criteria
+This riot tag changes a local property on specific scroll criteria

 This adds the ability to position, animate and fade in components as the page scrolls.